TimothyStiles/how-to-research-almost-anything/02-find-almost-any-book.md

 2. [How to find almost any book with libgen and the gutenburg project.](02-find-almost-any-book.md)
 3. [How to access almost any scientific article with sci-hub, unpaywall, and the openaccess button.](03-access-almost-any-scientific-paper.md)

+how-to-research-almost-anything © by Timothy Stiles

+how-to-research-almost-anything is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.
+You should have received a copy of the license along with this work.
+If not, see http://creativecommons.org/licenses/by-sa/4.0/.